StephanMoeller/zigmkay/README.md

+# Getting started
+ZigMKay can run on all keyboards that have an mcu supported by the microzig library.

+To get started, follow these steps:

+1. Install zig.
+Follow these instructions: https://ziglang.org/learn/getting-started/ - The objective is to be able to call "zig version" and get the zig version displayed.
+That means you have installed zig correctly and it can be found in your path
+2.

 # License
 GPL2: Use this for whatever you want, but if you do, others must be able to use your customizations as well, hence your forks will be gpl2 as well.